freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 #### Dependencies
 Much like the project tests, we use Mocha and Chai.
-For automating the browser we also use Selenium, chromedriver, and serve-https.
+For automating the browser we also use Selenium, chromedriver, geckodriver, webpack-dev-server and live-server.
 Please be cautious about adding new dependencies unless absolutely needed.

 #### Travis CI
 The automated tests have been setup to run on Travis CI when you create a PR.